Coaching

 The craziest thing though?
 He was working as a shop clerk when he was 19 with no intentions of doing high school and university due to his socioeconomic background.
 But due to some great teachers and substantial personal development he incrementally changed his life over the past 13 years.

-He epitomizes positive psychology (the science and practice of human flourishing) and behavioral science (data-driven psychology with a focus on creating behavioral change via interventions) while being among the wisest, committed, light-hearted, and intellectually capable people I’ve ever met.
-I’ve had the fortune of living and/or co-working with him for three years (a lot of osmosis!), received 57 coaching sessions (some of which were 4 hours long), and hundreds of intense discussions.
-While you’re likely better off by getting coaching from him (do check his availability) you’ll still be benefitting a lot from his character and expertise via me.
+He epitomizes positive psychology (the science and practice of human flourishing) and behavioral intervention science (data-driven psychology with a focus on creating behavioral change via interventions) while being a light-hearted, and intellectually capable person.
+I’ve had the fortune of living and/or co-working with him for three years (a lot of osmosis), received 57 coaching sessions (some of which were 4 hours long), and hundreds of intense discussions.
+While you’re likely better off by getting coaching from him (do check his availability) you’ll still be benefitting partly from his expertise via me.

 How I view the peaks of human development is deeply informed by my 7-year long involvement with effective altruism.
-Both the project (doing the most good for team sentience) and the community and its norms (which is great but has room for improvment).
-In you, I try to cultivate an extended morality, love, and altruism towards people close to us and on the other side of the globe.
-To humans as well as non-human animals.
-To those alive today and to the rest of our intergenerational family who has yet to be born.
-I aspire to support you in doing the most good with your career and life and focus on the careers that you find particularly promising while still taking care of yourself.
-Additionally, I try to cultivate excellent truth-seeking standards in the people I work with.
-In particular, a Scout Mindset: the motivation to see things as they are – not as you wish for them to be.
+Both the project (doing the most good) and the community and its norms (which is great but has room for improvment).
+This means I attempt to set high moral standards for myself and others and support you in doing the most good with your career and life and focus on the careers that you find particularly promising while still taking care of yourself.
+Additionally, I try to cultivate a Scout Mindset: the motivation to see things as they are – not as you wish for them to be.
 With that said, your intuitions and judgment can be incredibly important and hardcore rationality and deference to authorities can foster unhealthy self-doubt.

 The offer - six session experiment